telerik/blazor-docs/components/window/events.md

 ## Action Click

-Actions expose the `OnClick` event.
+Window actions expose the `OnClick` event.
 You can use it to implement custom buttons that invoke application logic from the Window's titlebar.
 See the [Window Actions]({%slug components/window/actions%}) article for examples.

 If you use the `OnClick` event on a built-in action, it will act as a custom action and it will no longer perform the built-in feature (for example, close the window).
 If you want the invoke both a built-in action and custom logic from the same button, you have two options: